gcv/julia-snail/README.md

 Snail is a development environment and REPL interaction package for Julia in the spirit of Common Lisp’s [SLIME](https://common-lisp.net/project/slime/) and Clojure’s [CIDER](https://cider.mx).
 It enables convenient and dynamic REPL-driven development.

-Snail works on platforms which support [libvterm](https://github.com/neovim/libvterm), which currently means Unix-like systems.
+Snail works on platforms which support [libvterm](https://github.com/neovim/libvterm) or [Eat](https://codeberg.org/akib/emacs-eat), which currently means Unix-like systems.
 It should also work on Windows using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).

 Refer to the [changelog](https://github.com/gcv/julia-snail/blob/master/CHANGELOG.md) for release notes.